Remuneration of the CEO and Executive Team

 Pension benefits

 The pensions of key members of Tokmanni Group’s management are determined in line with the general provisions applied in Finland to employee pensions (Employee Pensions Act).
-In 2023, contributions to a supplementary pension insurance for the CEO were paid as part of an incentive scheme.
-The CEO’s statutory pension expenses amounted to EUR 81,845.32 in 2024 (94,333.06).
+In 2025, contributions to a supplementary pension insurance for the CEO were paid as part of an incentive scheme.
+The CEO’s statutory pension expenses amounted to EUR 93,015.49 in 2025 (81,845.32).
 The company’s pension cover is arranged by external pension insurance companies.
 Pension expenditure is recognised as an expense in the year in which it is accrued.

-In addition, on 13 December 2023, Tokmanni Group Corporation’s Board of Directors decided to launch a Restricted Share Plan (RSP).
+On 13 December 2023, Tokmanni Group Corporation’s Board of Directors decided to launch a Restricted Share Plan (RSP).
 It is intended to be used as a complementary share-based retention scheme.
 The first individual plan, RSP 2024–2026, commenced at the beginning of 2024 and the share rewards payable thereunder will be paid in annual tranches during the plan’s restriction period.
 The Board of Directors will decide separately on each new plan, its earning period and related details.

-In 2024, Tokmanni Group Corporation assigned 2,000 of its own shares under the RSP scheme as a share bonus to the Group CEO and paid a cash equivalent of another 2,000 shares for the payment of taxes.
+In 2024, Tokmanni Group Corporation assigned 2,000 of its own shares under the RSP scheme as a share bonus to the CEO and paid a cash equivalent of another 2,000 shares for the payment of taxes.

 Termination benefits